 If you have a closet full of clothes that you rarely wear, resell those clothes and put some cash in your pocket.

-Sites like Tradesy allow you to list items that are in great condition as long as they’re authentic.
+Sites like Tradesy allow you to list items that are in great condition as well as they’re authentic.
 You won’t pay a listing fee, but you will pay a 19.8 percent commission on sold items totaling $50 or more and a flat fee of $7.50 on sold items totaling less than $50.

 39. Assist With Political Action Campaigns